TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

 .. class:: Group(display_name=None, addresses=None)

-   The class used to represent an address group.
+   The kundi used to represent an address group.
 The general form of an address group is::

      display_name: [address-list];